The early 70s evolution of the Jaguar XJ remains one of the best examples of the breed. Here’s how to buy a Series 2 today

 Jaguar XJ Series 2

-Jaguar XJs used one of two engines – the XK six cylinder and the V12.
-The XK was most prevalent in 4.2-litre guise, though 3.4-litre models were also available and a trickle of very early 2.8s exist – albeit rare in UK spec.
+Jaguar XJs came with two engine choices – the legendary XK straight-six and the mighty V12.
+The six was most common in 4.2-litre guise, though 3.4-litre cars are about, and a handful of very early 2.8s survive – rare in UK specification.

 Jaguar XJ Series 2